OneShotNiko/Han1meViewer/README.md

 To use this application, your Android version must be **no less than 7.0**.

-This project is for learning and code exchange purposes only, and does not provide any download or usage methods.
+This project is for learning and code exchange purposes only